waynodiablo/Oystercard/pills/writing_tests_without_a_testing_framework.md

 testCircleRadiusDefaultsTo10();
 ```

-You could write this code in a file that you run with [node](node.md).
-Or you could create an HTML page that uses a script tag to include your test file, and open the HTML page in a browser to run your tests.
+You can create an HTML page that uses a script tag to include your test file, and open the HTML page in a browser to run your tests.

 This is pretty ugly.